Background

 • Increased risk of heatstroke in warm conditions.

-Providing your dog with fresh orange slices can be a fun, tasty way to keep them hydrated.
+Giving your dog some fresh orange slices is a cool, tasty way to keep them hydrated..
 It’s especially beneficial if your dog isn’t drinking as much water as they should.
 You can offer a small piece as a post-walk snack or mix it with their usual food for a flavorful twist.
-For more information on keeping dogs cool and hydrated, this Chewy guide offers helpful tips for those sweltering summer days.
+Remember, remove any seeds and peel before serving to avoid potential hazards.
+The juicy flesh is the safest and most enjoyable part for your pup to eat

 Which Parts of an Orange Are Safe?

 When it comes to feeding your dog oranges, not all parts of this citrus fruit are created equal.
-While the juicy pulp may offer health benefits like hydration and vitamins, other parts—like the peel and seeds—come with potential risks that pet owners should be aware of before sharing a slice with their furry friend.
+While the juicy pulp may offer health benefits like hydration and vitamins, other parts like the peel and seeds, come with potential risks that pet owners should be aware of before sharing a slice with their furry friend.

-Why Dogs Should Avoid Orange Peels and Seeds
+Avoid Orange Peels and Seeds

 Orange peels and seeds may seem harmless, but they can actually pose serious risks for your dog.
 Unlike the juicy flesh, these parts aren’t digestible and can create unpleasant, sometimes dangerous, situations.